Improving Decision Analytics with Deep Learning: The Case of Financial Disclosures: Decision analytics for financial news

 As part of \emph{preprocessing}, the first step in most text mining approaches is the generation of a set of values that represent relevant textual features, which can be used as inputs for the subsequent mining algorithms.
 This usually involves the selection of features based on the raw text sources, some kind of dimensionality reduction and the generation of a good feature representation, such as binary vectors.
 A comprehensive discussion of the various techniques used for feature engineering can be found in \citet{Nassirtoussi.2014,Pang.2008}.

-The \emph{text sources} used for text mining include financial news \citep[e.\,g.][]{Alfano.2015,Feuerriegel.2013} and company-specific disclosures, and range from the less formal, such as tweets \citep[e.\,g.][]{Bollen.2011}, to more formal texts, such as corporate filings \citep[e.\,g.]{Muntermann.2007}.
+The \emph{text sources} used for text mining include financial news \citep[e.\,g.][]{Alfano.2015,Feuerriegel.2013,Feuerriegel.2015,Feuerriegel.2016b} and company-specific disclosures, and range from the less formal, such as tweets \citep[e.\,g.][]{Bollen.2011}, to more formal texts, such as corporate filings \citep[e.\,g.][]{Feuerriegel.2016c,Muntermann.2007,Proellochs.2015}.
 Some researchers have focused exclusively on the headlines of news sources to exclude the noise usually contained in longer texts \citep{Peramunetilleke.2002}.

 News disclosures with a fact-based \emph{focus} are especially relevant for investors.
-As such, German ad~hoc news in English contain strictly regulated content and a tight logical connection to the stock price, making them an intriguing application in research.
+As such, German ad~hoc announcements in English contain strictly regulated content and a tight logical connection to the stock price, making them an intriguing application in research.
 The measurable effect of ad~hoc news on abnormal returns on the day of an announcement have been established by several authors \citep[c.\,f.][]{Groth.2011,Hagenau.2013,Muntermann.2007,Proellochs.2015}.
-Consequently, we utilize the same news corpus in our following evaluation.
+Consequently, we utilize the same corpus in our following evaluation.

-\subsection{Deep Learning as an Emerging Trend}
+\section{Deep learning as an emerging trend}

 Deep learning\footnote{For details, see reading list \emph{\textquote{Deep Learning}}.
 Retrieved April~21, 2015 from \url{http://deeplearning.net/reading-list/}.} originally focused on complex tasks, in which datasets are usually high-dimensional \citep{Arel.2010,Bengio.2009}.
-As such, one of the first successful deep learning architectures consisted of an autoencoder in combination with a Boltzmann machine, where the autoencoder carries out unsupervised pre-training of the network weights \citep{Hinton.2006}.
+As such, one of the first successful deep learning architectures consisted of a so-called autoencoder in combination with a Boltzmann machine, where the autoencoder carries out unsupervised pre-training of the network weights \citep{Hinton.2006}.
 This model performs well on several benchmarks from the machine learning literature, such as image recognition.
 Moreover, its architecture can be adapted to enhance momentum stock trading \citep{Takeuchi.2013} as one of the few successful applications of deep learning to financial decision support.
+However, this publication relies only on past stock returns and neglects the predictive power of exogenous input, such as financial disclosures.

 The natural language processing community has only recently started to adapt deep learning principles to the specific requirements of language recognition tasks.
 For example, \citet{Socher.2011} utilize a recursive autoencoder to predict sentiment labels based on individual movie review sentences.
 Further research improved the results on the same dataset by combining a recursive neural tensor network with a sentiment treebank \citep{Socher.2013}.